Build Stock Trading Strategies That Work For You

 So, to summarize, stock trading strategies consists of many parts.
 The above discussion talked about the entry system which many people believe is the most important part of the stock trading strategy.
 Unfortunately, while it is an important part, it is not the most important part.
 For instance, you can get in at the perfect point in time, miss the selling opportunity and then end up losing money.
 What was more important, your entry or your exit strategy or perhaps your mindset?

-Dr. Alexander Elder presents a good path forward for those who want to learn to trade with more depth.
+Dr. Alexander Elder presents a good path forward for those who want to learn to trade with more depth in his book Come Into My Trading Room.

 Terms of Use and Website Agreement